 Time commitments are associated with the study.
 While not likely, there are some risks associated with assessments and interventions in the study.
-In particular, you will be asked to undertake a cardiopulmonary exercise test prior to participation in either intervention.
-This test is designed to assess your aerobic capacity and ascertain whether it's safe for you to participate in the interventions.
-While unlikely, cardiopulmonary exercise tests can lead to cardiovascular events (e.g., heart attacks), although this is highly rare (1 per 100,000).
 Engagement in the interventions, particularly exercise components can also lead negatively impact health.
 Please read the following sections carefully for information on risks associated with study interventions.